-Employed faculty, except for researchers on project-based contracts, are specifically entitled to annual leave of eight weeks and a six-month sabbatical once every seven years under conditions set forth in the Academic Codex and applicable law.
+Employed faculty, except for researchers on project-based contracts, are specifically entitled to annual leave of eight weeks and a six-month sabbatical once every seven years under conditions set forth in the Academic Codex, Faculty Hiring and Promotion Policy, and applicable law.

-Employed faculty members working at least 50 % of full-time employment are also entitled to meal tickets, fitness opportunities, free study at AAU, and subsidized trainings.
-For more details, see the Administrative Directive No. 1 AAU Employees' Benefits.
+Employed faculty members working at least 50 % of full-time employment are also entitled to free study at AAU and subsidized trainings.
+For more details, see the Staff Policy.

-5.8 Psychological Counselling
+5.8 Psychological Counseling